tigris-mt/aurum/docs/README.sh.md

 # Aurum
 Aurum is an adventure/survival/building/crafting voxel game built on the Minetest Engine.
 Aurum brings core gameplay by default with great extensibility.
-This game is not only a modding base, though it provides many useful tools for modders.
+This game is much more than a modding base, though it provides many useful tools for modders.
 Aurum is currently in its rapid development stage, working toward a fully-featured 1.0 release.
 Contributions are very welcome.

 ## Notable Features